absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

     }
     ```

-If there had been more dimensions we could have continued expanding and removing dimensionality.
+If there had been more dimensions, we could have continued expanding and removing dimensionality.
 We can continue
-until the third dimension, usually you can launch less threads in the third dimension than in the first two.
+until the third dimension, usually you can launch less work groups in the third dimension than in the first two.
 You
 also have to remember to check whether the thread is outside of the valid range for each dimension.
 You
 should always look up your graphics cards and GPU API to see how many threads you can launch.
 You might have to
 break it into several passes.
 It's not actually quite this simple, as, well you remember how we learned stride